Do you want to break a bad habit?

 Then, once you’ve identified the habits that are not serving you, it’s time to go deeper with what you’re avoiding when you’re repeating the habit.

-It’s easier to repeat a habit than pivot and welcome joy.
+It’s easier to repeat a habit than to make a shift and welcome joy.

 Ask yourself, what do you avoid by turning to the bad habits you have?

-Your logic created the habit, your heart knows the truth how to break the habit.
+Your logic created the habit, your heart knows the truth about how to break the habit.

 That’s when you can start the process of making a change.

 Set the vision and intentions for habits that serve you well.

 The next step in how to break a bad habit is to pivot and create a vision from your heart of what you want for yourself instead.

 It may be more time to yourself doing what you love instead of maintaining this bad habit.